Unboxed-Software/solana-course/content/token22-metadata.md

   });
 ```

-Note: The more information in the metadata, the more it affects the cost.
+Note: The more information in the metadata, the more it costs.

 Step 3 has us initializing the `metadata pointer` extension.
 Let's do that by calling the `createInitializeMetadataPointerInstruction` function with the metadata account point to our mint.